edgedb/edgedb/docs/edgeql/sets.rst

   db> select str_trim(['  hello', 'world  ']);
   error: QueryError: function "str_trim(arg0: array<std::str>)" does not exist

-Most :ref:`aggregate <ref_eql_funcops_aggregate>` operations have analogs that operate on arrays.
+Most :ref:`aggregate <ref_reference_cardinality_aggregate>` operations have
+analogs that operate on arrays.
 For instance, the set function :eql:func:`count` is analogous to the array function :eql:func:`len`.

 Reference